isabella232/journey-optimizer-learn.en/help/challenges/create-and-personalize-emails.md

        * Unsubscribe link
        * Text color:  #afafaf rgb (175, 175, 175)

-2. Create a journey that is triggered when a customer completes an online purchase on the Luma website site to send the “(your name)_ Luma – Website – Order confirmation” email
+2. Create a journey that is triggered when a customer completes an online purchase on the Luma website site to send the *(your name)_ Luma – Website – Order confirmation* email

    * Call the journey “your name _Luma-Order Confirmation”
    * Use the event: LumaOnlinePurchase

-#### SUCCESS CRITERIA
+SUCCESS CRITERIA

 1. Preview your message using the test profile you created.
 The personalization should reflect the data in your test profile:
    * Subject line should start with your test profile’s first name